JupiterOne-Archives/docs-old/queries/adv-example-query-using-metadata.md

-# Queries using internal metadata
+# Query using internal metadata

 JupiterOne assigns metadata to resources and sometimes it is helpful to leverage them in queries.
 Here are some examples.